wp-plugins/wp-lister-for-ebay/readme.txt

 = I already have listed my products on eBay.
 Can WP-Lister import them to WordPress? =

 WP-Lister is specifically designed to let you manage your products in WordPress - and list them from there on eBay.
-If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce to start up, please contact us on www.wplab.com as we are currently developing a plugin to do just that.
+If you would like to use WP-Lister but you need to import all your items from eBay to WooCommerce to start up, please contact us on www.wplab.com as we have developed a plugin to import products and store categories from eBay to WooCommerce which will be published very soon.

 = Are there any more FAQ? =